Skip to content

 Storage, insurance, and tax considerations

 Physical gold carries storage costs (home safe, bank safety-deposit box, bullion vault subscriptions) that reduce the net return.
 Paper gold (gold ETFs, physical-backed trust shares) removes storage but introduces counterparty and expense-ratio friction.
 For positions over a few thousand units of currency, paper gold is usually more cost-efficient than physical.
 Tax treatment varies by jurisdiction — many treat gold gains as collectibles with higher tax rates than standard capital gains.
-Apply your specific tax rate to the gross real return for a true after-tax view.
+Applying the relevant tax rate to the gross real return gives a truer after-tax view.

 Gold as portfolio insurance vs gold as investment

-The most defensible role for gold in a portfolio is as a small allocation (5-15%) that reduces overall portfolio volatility through low correlation with equities during certain stress events.
-At that allocation, gold is insurance, not a growth driver.
-Larger allocations require conviction that gold will meaningfully outperform — which historically has been a contrarian bet that has often not paid off.
-Before sizing a gold position, clarify whether you are holding it for risk reduction or for return generation, because an specific allocation is very different between those two goals.
+A common role for gold in a portfolio is a small allocation (5-15%), which can reduce overall portfolio volatility through its low correlation with equities during certain stress events.
+At that size, gold acts as insurance rather than a growth driver.
+Larger allocations rest on a view that gold could meaningfully outperform, which historically has been a contrarian position that often has not paid off.
+Whether a gold position is held for risk reduction or for return generation shapes its size, because those two goals point to very different position sizes.

 Example Scenario